fables-tales/constantine/README.md

 # Constantine

-TODO: Write a gem description
+A gem for doing game jam constant management

 ## Installation